TonkatsuRa/Comlink-Thread/README.md

 # Comlink-Thread
-If you want to give it a try: https://tonkatsura.github.io/Comlink-Thread/comlink.html
+If you want to give it a try: https://tonkatsura.github.io/Comlink-Thread/comlink.html (You can add the secret "Admin" user by hand and then write messages without a message box)

 Small tool for my Shadowrun campaign to create handouts in the style of a comlink message